Caps#

 user_data – private data

-- merge(caps2: Caps) Caps #
+- merge(caps2: Caps) Caps#

 Appends the structures contained in

-is freed.
+caps2tocaps1if they are not yet expressed bycaps1.
+The structures incaps2are not copied – they are transferred to a writable copy ofcaps1, and thencaps2is freed.
 If either caps is ANY, the resulting caps will be ANY.- Parameters:

 caps2 – the

-to merge in
+Capsto merge in

-- merge_structure(structure: Structure) Caps #
+- merge_structure(structure: Structure) Caps#

 Appends

-if it is not already expressed bycaps
+structuretocapsif it is not already expressed bycaps.- Parameters:

 structure – the

-to merge
+Structureto merge

-- merge_structure_full(structure: Structure, features: CapsFeatures | None = None) Caps #
+- merge_structure_full(structure: Structure, features: CapsFeatures | None = None) Caps#

 Appends

-if its not already expressed bycaps
+structurewithfeaturestocapsif its not already expressed bycaps.Added in version 1.2.

 - Parameters: